Rapid Access Service

 The Resource Allocation Competitions have particular timeframes associated with their allocations:

-- Research Platforms & Portals (RPP) Competition: Valid for up to three years, beginning in April (NOTE: this is a new timeline as of 2017; however due to delays in launching the new national systems the allocation period for RAC 2017 will run from June 2017-March 2018).
+- Research Platforms & Portals (RPP) Competition: Valid for up to three years, beginning in April.
 Multi-year allocations are subject to an annual review prior to the start of subsequent years and to the availability of resources.

 Out-of-Round RAC Allocations